lyannaliu/lyannaliu.github.io/index.md

 ## Abstract

-Goal: The goal of this study is to produce a model that, when given a song, predicts what songs a user will like by training and comparing its results against pre-existing playlists.
+The goal of this study is to produce a model that, when given a song, predicts what songs a user will like by training and comparing its results against pre-existing playlists.

 To achieve this goal, we built a model that is comprised of two sub-models and a metalearner.
 Both submodels use different datasets to produce a list of potential song recommendations and the probability each song is liked.
 The metalearner then uses the two predictions to produce a final list of song recommendations and an associated value of 1 if the song should be recommended or 0 if the song should not be recommended.